Jane University: Practitioner Training

 Take a quick tour with Sophia as she walks through the practitioner Day View.
 Then, keep reading to see how to access the appointment panel from the same screen.

-Note: We recommend signing in on the demo site under a practitioner username, such as physio or massage, in order to view and play around with the Day area.
+Note: We recommend signing in on the demo site under a practitioner username in order to view and play around with the Day View.
 It will not be visible under an administrative login.
-The Demo site is the best place to practice charting as once a chart note has been signed, it cannot be deleted.

 Sign in as a practitioner to try out accessing charts in the Day sheet view: